Education and sanitary pads: Providing dignity and health to girls and women

 Especially in rural areas, women have a hard time caring for their menstrual hygiene in a healthy way.
 Normal sanitary pads, as we use them in the west, are usually either unknown or unaffordable.
 In schools there are usually no separate toilets for girls and no dustbins for sanitary pads.
 When there is access to such disposable pads, they consist of 90% plastic and are often burned, leading to air pollution.
 Or else they land in the river and end up in the ocean.

 Our research led us to washable, biodegradable pads from the Indian NGO Baala, that are absolutely leakproof, have a lifetime of 1 ½ to 2 years and cost less than a third of the price of disposable pads.
 These pads were tested for several months by a representative group of women in Bajhang and the feedback was altogether positive.
 Initially, we plan to distribute 3,000 packages with 5 pads each to schoolgirls and their mothers.
 Once these initial donated pads have been used, the packages of 5 pads will be for sale at the cost price of approximately € 3.60 (or $ 4.35).
 The women all assured us that the price would only be a problem for the poorest of the poor.
 For them we will work to find a solution.
 As an aside, according to our research, for cultural and hygienic reasons, menstrual cups and tampons are unfortunately not a good option.

-Example: For €15 ($ 16,50) the schoolgirls receive the booklet “Kishoree” in conjunction with two hours of instruction about puberty and menstruation and a package with three washable, biodegradable sanitary pads.
+Example: For €15 ($ 16,50) the schoolgirls receive the booklet “Kishoree” in conjunction with four hours of instruction about puberty and menstruation and a package with five washable, biodegradable sanitary pads.
 Their mothers also receive a package with pads and are informed about their use and about the menstrual cycle.
 Donate